 Anthony boyd, just cities lab project manager

 Anthony Boyd is a native Detroiter.
 He attended and graduated from Mackenzie High School.
 Following High School, Anthony went on to serve in the United States Air Force where he was honorably discharged.
 After the Air Force, he attended Jordan College where he received an associate's degree in Computer Information Systems with a minor in Business Administration.
 He went to the University of Michigan in pursuit of a degree in computer engineering.
-Just recently, he obtained his A+ CE Certification from A Detroit School for Digital Technology.
+Anthony recently obtained his life coaching certification (Institute for Life Coach Training) and his A+ CE Certification (A Detroit School for Digital Technology).

 Anthony has had first-hand experience with the criminal justice system and is deeply passionate about improving the way inmates are treated while they are incarcerated.
 He has a special interest in creating preventive measures for young black males and seeing changes that make a difference.
 Anthony believes that society needs to reform educational models and to delve into the root causes that contribute to disruptive behaviors in young black males.
 He also believes that because the prison population is primarily made up of African American Males, but supervised by their culturally different counterparts, the system lacks cultural diversity/sensitivity training for its employees.